What Happened to the Church?

 “Well, I wanted to show you something.
 Do you have a few minutes?” he said looking all around the room, but at nothing in particular.

 “I’m a little busy,” I said, “But I think I can spare a moment or two.”

 “Great!
 Let’s go.
 And, hold on.”

-“Where are we going?”
-I shouted, flapping in the wind holding tightly to his back.
+“Where … are we going?”
+I shouted, flapping in the wind holding on for dear life.

 We landed hard in a desolate place.
 No trees, just open plain.
 But I could see mountains in the distance on either side.